fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 ### Step 1: create a `.xml` file

-You can run any command supported by Apple's MDM protocol as a custom command in Fleet.
-To see the list of possible commands, head to [Apple's Commands and Queries documentation](https://developer.apple.com/documentation/devicemanagement/commands_and_queries).
+You can run any command supported by [Apple's MDM protocol](https://developer.apple.com/documentation/devicemanagement/commands_and_queries) or [Microsoft's MDM protocol](https://learn.microsoft.com/en-us/windows/client-management/mdm/).

-> The "Erase a device" and "Lock a device" commands are only available in Fleet Premium
+> The lock and wipe commands are only available in Fleet Premium

-Each command has example request payloads in XML format.
-For example, if we want to restart a host, we'll use the "Restart a Device" request payload documented by Apple [here](https://developer.apple.com/documentation/devicemanagement/restart_a_device#3384428).
+Each command must be in the correct XML format.

+For example, to restart a macOS host, we'll use the "Restart a Device" command documented by Apple [here](https://developer.apple.com/documentation/devicemanagement/restart_a_device#3384428).

-To run the "Restart a device" command, we'll need to create a `restart-device.xml` file locally and copy and paste the request payload into this `.xml` file:
+First, we'll need to create a `restart-device.xml` file locally with these contents:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>